mssfoobar/docs/docs/30_deployment/95-loadtest-ucs.md

 ![Message Bus](./images/Screenshot2024-04-24102156.png)
 Figure 3c

+From figure 3b and 3c, you can observe two different clients displaying the last frame of the video call that they received.
+Restarting the video call at the sender side will cause the video to be refreshed.

-#### 3)  2 drops might happen.
-After the 2nd drop, the EC2 does not seem to be streaming any data until the UCS front end is restarted
+#### 3) After the 2nd drop, the EC2 will not to be streaming any data until the UCS front end is restarted
 #### 4) It seems that the SFU  converges to CPU 34%

 ![Message Bus](./images/SFU_CPU_vs_numberOfCalls.png)